Financial-Times/ui-style-guide/index.md

 ![Demo code here]({{site.baseurl}}/img/democode.fw.png)

-**Closing** - users can click on the close button in the top right or click off the box.
+**Closing** - users can click on the close button in the top right __or__ click off the box.

-**Width** - recommended width for desktop is 500px.
+**Width** - recommended width for desktop is **500px**.
 While the code is allowed to be flexible to any width do not let overlays strecth to be full width of the screen.

 **Height** - there is no restriction on height but likewise with width please start with a min-height of 200px

 **Heading** - all modal overlays should have a heading.
-Keep it short, long titles will not look nice at smaller screen sizes.
+Keep the title short as long titles will not play nice at smaller screen sizes.

 ###Compact Overlays